Higher order derivatives of the adjugate matrix and the Jordan form: Introduction and main results

 \section{Introduction and main results}

-Let $A$ be a $n \times n$ complex matrix.
-Denoted by $\mbox{Adj}A$ the adjugate matrix of $A$.
-We recall a result of {Thompson and McEnteggert} which says that for a hermitian matrix $A$ and $\lambda_i$ a simple eigenvalue of $A$ with unit eigenvector $z_i$, it holds,
+Let $A \in \mathbb{C}^{n\times n}$ be a square complex matrix of order $n$ and denote its adjugate matrix by $\mbox{Adj}(A)$.
+We recall a result of {Thompson and McEnteggert} (\cite{iserles2002acta,parlett1998symmetric,thompson1968principal, Castillo2021OnAF}) which states that for a Hermitian matrix $A$ whose characteristic polynomial is $p(z)$, if $\lambda_i$ is a simple eigenvalue of $A$ and $z_i$ is a corresponding unit eigenvector, then